Keerthanm18/apb-spi-master/README.md

 The design acts as a bridge between an **AMBA APB interface** and an **SPI Master datapath**, allowing an APB master to configure the SPI controller, initiate serial transfers, transmit data through MOSI, and receive data through MISO.

-The RTL is designed using a **modular and synthesizable architecture** and has been verified through **module-level simulation, waveform analysis, RTL debugging, and synthesis using Synopsys Design Compiler**.
+The RTL follows a **modular and synthesizable architecture** and has been verified through **module-level simulation, waveform analysis, RTL debugging, and synthesis using Synopsys Design Compiler**.

 ---